Stable measurement-induced Floquet enriched topological order

-\textit{Introduction - }Topological phases are highly interesting because their non-local integrals of motion are robust against local perturbations and thus beneficial for fault-tolerant quantum computation \cite{Dennis2002,Kitaev2003,Nayak2008,Levin2005,Hastings2005}.
-These exotic features were first established for the ground states of certain time-independent Hamiltonians such as $\mathbb{Z}_2$ toric code, and subsequently were extended to non-equilibrium unitary dynamics \cite{Rudner2013,Po2016,Potter2016,Else2016b,Rudner2020,Vu2022a} as well as non-unitary dynamics that involve measurements \cite{Li2018,Skinner2019,Chan2019,Bao2020a,Zabalo2020,Chen2020,Lavasani2020,Bao2021a,Lavasani2021,Wampler2021,Lavasani2022,Hastings2021}.
+\textit{Introduction - }Topological phases are highly interesting because their non-local integrals of motion are robust against local perturbations and thus beneficial for fault-tolerant quantum computation \cite{Dennis2002,Kitaev2003,Kitaev2006,Levin2005,Hastings2005}.
+These exotic features were first established for the ground states of certain time-independent Hamiltonians such as $\mathbb{Z}_2$ toric code, and subsequently were extended to non-equilibrium unitary dynamics \cite{Rudner2013,Po2016,Potter2016,Else2016b,Rudner2020,Vu2022a} as well as non-unitary dynamics that involve measurements \cite{Li2018,Skinner2019,Chan2019,Bao2020a,Zabalo2020,Chen2020,Lavasani2020,Bao2021a,Lavasani2021,Wampler2021,Lavasani2022,Hastings2021,Ippoliti2021,Sriram2022}.
 In particular, Hasting and Haah proposed a circuit model consisting of a sequence of two-body measurements that gives rise to a dynamically generated quantum error correcting code which is closely related to $\mathbb{Z}_2$ toric code.
 Due to the time-periodic nature of the measurement sequence, the underlying code and logical operators transform periodically in time; thus the protocol code is called the Floquet code \cite{Hastings2021} This code is not a stabilizer nor subsystem code, but dynamically generates logical qubits through a sequence of non-commuting measurements \cite{Hastings2021,Aasen2022,Kesselring2022,Davydova2022}.

-A remarkable characteristic of this class of Floquet codes is the time-crystalline ordering that transmutes the magnetic ($m$) to electric ($e$)-type logical operators and vice versa each cycle.
-Unlike conventional time crystals that can be accessed by local order parameters \cite{Else2016,Khemani2016,von2016}, the $e-m$ exchange can only be probed by non-local operators, suggesting its topological nature.
+A remarkable characteristic of this class of Floquet codes is the time-crystalline ordering that transmutes magnetic ($m$) to electric ($e$)-type logical operators and vice versa each cycle.
+Unlike conventional time crystals that can be accessed by local order parameters \cite{Else2016,Khemani2016,von2016}, the $e-m$ exchange can only be accessed from non-local operators, suggesting its topological nature.
 In fact, on an open boundary, this non-trivial exchange manifests as a radical chiral mode with a dynamical topological invariant $\sqrt{2}$ \cite{Po2017,Potter2017}, and is thus dubbed as the Floquet enriched topological order (FET).
-Like any other topological order, FET should be robust up to a certain strength of perturbation, then undergo a phase transition to a trivial phase.
+The focus of this work is a measurement-induced version of FET.